Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Air plants do bloom.
 In the wild, they are pollinated by hummingbirds, moths and bats.
 Once pollinated they produce seed.
 Interestingly, the seeds have “parachutes” similar to dandelions.
 Plants that are grown indoors can bloom but they will not be pollinated and produce seeds because there are no hummingbirds, moths or bats indoors.

 How to Divide Air Plants

 Most gardeners propagate their air plants via division.
 The plants produce offsets that are known as pups.
 When the pups are half the size of the mother plant, you can separate them from the main plant and then display them however you want.

 To separate the pups, gently pull on the base of the pups.
-If you pull on the leaves, they will break off.
+If you pull on the leaves, the leaves will break off.
 Pull from the bottom.
 Once you have separated them and either wired them to a board or placed them in a bowl or around other plants, mist them every day for the first week until they become established.